Understanding Wisconsin Senior Assistance Programs: Eligibility and Application

 - Age 65 or older, blind, or disabled

-The Wisconsin Home Energy Assistance Program (WHEAP) helps seniors pay their utility bills.
-This program runs from October 1 to May 15 and provides one-time payments to help with heating costs.
-Payment amounts depend on household size and income:
+The Wisconsin Home Energy Assistance Program (WHEAP) helps seniors pay utility bills from October 1 to May 15.
+The program provides one-time payments to help with heating costs based on household size and income.

 - Home Repair Loans: